MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experiments

-Table \ref{table-gen-compounds} reports the average and top 3 ABFE scores of 15 compounds generated by MF-LAL, as well as those generated by the baseline methods, following active learning for 7 days.
-We ran each method separately for two targets, BRD4(2) and c-MET.
 We filtered generated compounds such that all had QED \citep{bickerton2012quantifying} $>0.4$, SAscore \citep{ertl2009estimation} $<4$, and no rings with $\geq 7$ atoms.
+55\% of all compounds generated for BRD4(2), and 68\% for c-MET, fulfilled these criteria.
 We also only allowed compounds that fit these criteria to be queried during active learning.
 We filtered compounds that did not meet the criteria after generation, instead of performing multi-objective optimization, because most generated compounds from single-objective optimization already had a QED/SAscore in the range of typical drug compounds \citep{bickerton2012quantifying, ertl2009estimation}.
+Following this filtering step, the mean QED of generated compounds for BRD4(2) (c-MET) was 0.59 (0.63), SAscore was 3.6 (3.5), and diversity (1 - mean pairwise Tanimoto similarity) was 0.81 (0.83).

 We find that the average ABFE scores of the compounds generated by MF-LAL, as well as those of the top three compounds, are significantly better (lower kcal/mol) than the corresponding scores of compounds generated by the baseline methods for both targets.
-The difference in average ABFE score (predicted binding free energy) between MF-LAL and the top baseline is -1.5 kcal/mol for BRD4(2) and -2.5 kcal/mol for c-MET, which are significant margins.
-Thus, our method outperforms both single and multi-fidelity techniques, as well as a 3D structure-based method (Pocket2Mol, \cite{peng2022pocket2mol}) that does not use any binding affinity oracle.
-This suggests MF-LAL is most capable at generating compounds with real-world activity, since binding free energies computed with ABFE are the gold standard prediction method.
+The difference in average ABFE score (predicted binding free energy) between MF-LAL and the top baseline is -1.6 kcal/mol for BRD4(2) ($p=0.03$) and -2.8 kcal/mol for c-MET ($p<0.001$), which are significant margins (see Appendix \ref{appendix-stats} for details on the statistical tests).
+Additionally, MF-LAL generates significantly more active scaffolds than the most competitive baseline ($p<0.05$ for both targets), and the mean ABFE score of the top 3 compounds from MF-LAL is significantly lower than the mean ABFE score of the top 3 compounds from baseline methods ($p<0.05$ for both targets).
+Thus, our method outperforms both single and multi-fidelity techniques, as well as 3D structure-based methods (Pocket2Mol \cite{peng2022pocket2mol}, DecompDiff \cite{guan2023decompdiff}, and TAGMol \cite{dorna2024tagmol}) that do not use any binding affinity oracle.
+This suggests MF-LAL is most capable at generating compounds with real-world activity, since ABFE scoring is the gold standard prediction method.
 Note, too, that the multi-fidelity techniques other than MF-LAL performed mostly similarly to the single-fidelity methods.
 This suggests that successfully taking advantage of multiple fidelities requires an architecture which, like that used in MF-LAL, is tailored to generating compounds for multiple fidelity oracles.